 Only one Claim may be filed for each Final Judgment except as set out below.
 If a Final Judgment requires payment over time, a Claimant may file Claims and the Board may schedule Reimbursements according to the Final Judgment.
 If the Final Judgment benefits multiple persons, the Board may treat each person independently or as a group as the Board determines.

-Any Claim arising from a Final Judgment shall be filed as set forth in Appendix 6 or electronically as prescribed by the Board, and shall include a copy of the Final Judgment, including information to satisfy the requirements of 503 CMR 2.12.
+Any Claim arising from a Final Judgment shall be filed as prescribed by the Board, and shall include a copy of the Final Judgment, including information to satisfy the requirements of 503 CMR 2.12.

 The application shall list and be accompanied by documentation of amounts paid by the Claimant to the third party, and shall specify the purpose of the payments.